mendax0110/satcom/README.md

-# ADS7830 Arduino Sketch with LCD Display and Serial Monitor Control
+# Radio Telescope Control Code with ADS7830 ADC and LCD Display

-This Arduino sketch enables interaction with the ADS7830 Analog-to-Digital Converter (ADC) and an LCD display.
-Users can issue commands via the Serial Monitor or visualize data on the Serial Plotter for dynamic control and visualization.
+This Arduino sketch is designed for controlling a small-scale radio telescope.
+It leverages the ADS7830 Analog-to-Digital Converter (ADC) and an LCD display to measure, visualize, and analyze signals.
+The system is controlled via commands entered in the Serial Monitor and offers real-time data visualization through the Serial Plotter.

 ---

+## Overview

+This code is the backbone of a radio telescope project.
+The telescope captures signals and processes them with the ADS7830 ADC.
+The data can be displayed on an LCD for local monitoring or visualized in real-time using the Serial Plotter.
+Key features include frequency range adjustment, signal gain control, and toggling of various display and processing modes.

+---

 ## Features

-- Interact with the ADS7830 ADC via I2C.
+- Interaction with the ADS7830 ADC via I2C for signal processing.
-- Display data on an LCD.
+- Display data on an LCD for on-site monitoring.
-- Control via Serial Monitor commands.
+- Control and customization via Serial Monitor commands.
 - Real-time visualization on the Serial Plotter.
+- Tools for signal calibration and filtering.

 ---